Bedtime Support

 S$300/night

 At this stage, your little one is ready to build healthy, independent sleep skills.
-With gentle guidance and a customised plan, you’ll learn how to help your baby fall asleep and stay asleep—while feeling safe and secure.
+With a personalised plan and ongoing guidance, you’ll help your baby fall—and stay—asleep, while confidently navigating naps, night wakings, and every transition along the way.

 Everything you’ll get as part of your sleep consulting program.